Centerstone Research Institute

 He trained as a researcher and a clinician, graduated from the Ohio State University in PhD with a degree in Psychology and is clinically licensed in Indiana.
 He is trained in process improvement.
 He is a member of the American Psychological Association and Health Information Management Systems Society.

-Ashley Newton, MPS, PMP is Director of the Center for Clinical Excellence.
+Ashley Newton, MPS, PMP is Vice President of the Center for Clinical Excellence.
 Ashley, along with her colleague Frank Stevens, PhD, VP for Informatics, will be leading the Center for Clinical Excellence team as it continues its work to develop research-based care models and provide training and technical assistance to Centerstone operations’ efforts to implement care models and excel in new value based care environments.

 Newton joined Centerstone in 2006.
 She has helped develop and launch several clinical care models in the past before coming to CCE – including a Mobile Therapy model for higher risk clients, a high fidelity ACRA-ACC addictions care for adolescents and transitional-aged youth, and refining outreach and engagement protocols in Children’s Case Management.
 Since joining the CCE team, she has lead the development and launch of the Centerstone Addictions Care Model.